 Cut paper design is becoming a common trend in which the artist physically cuts paper and layers it to create depth.
 It has become very popular as a form of “illustration”, but has also been implemented into typography and other forms of design.
 It’s a very bright and fun design style that really requires a second look.
 It’s also an interesting juxtaposition because whereas some of these other trends are directly not modern and minimal, this one often depicts its imagery in a very minimalistic way, while still maintaining this handcrafted feel that many of these new trends have.

 This trend involves the use of random or non-traditional objects to depict the imagery.
 It is very commonly used in typography and once again is pushing this idea of more skilled and time-intensive work.
 It’s a very visually complex form of design that requires one to take a second look.
 It is often used in book covers, editorials, and promotional materials.

 Stacked and Packed

 This trend involves packing design with interlocking shapes and typography.
 It can be used in different ways, to either use the content to depict an image or just to make an abstract design.
 It is also a trend that can be hand did or digital making it a very diverse design tool.
 This form of design has roots and several different historical design practices and has often most notably been found on band and music posters.
 However, its current uses extend to many platforms with a primary focus on promotional materials.

-It can be seen through these trends that we are moving into an era of design that is really pulling from and referencing many of the older traditional practices.
+It can be seen through these graphic design trends that we are moving into an era of design that is really pulling from and referencing many of the older traditional practices.
 Moving away from the very minimal, digital forms of design is forcing designers to take on new skill sets and to really spend time on their craft.